MTR: Light rail vehicles

-Light rail rolling stock were ordered from four different manufacturers: Commonwealth Engineering (Comeng), Kawasaki Heavy Industries, United Goninan and CRRC Nanjing Puzhen.
+Light rail rolling stock were ordered from four different manufacturers: Commonwealth Engineering (Comeng), Kawasaki Heavy Industries, UGL and CRRC Nanjing Puzhen.
 They are designed to run on the standard gauge and use delivered through overhead lines.
 Trains comprise one or two carriages, where the second carriage functions as only a trailer.
 The arrangement allows each car to carry approximately 300 passengers with 26 seats, while four sets of poach seats provide flexible riding for passengers.

 The light rail trains are being modernised as part of a 20th anniversary activity.
 Trains will include better disabled facilities as well as a totally new interior.
 The MTR will refurbish 69 older trains (revised to 68 as one was scrapped following a traffic incident) and buy 22 new ones.
 The first trains have been completed and were scheduled to be put into service in November 2009.
 The whole project is expected to be completed in 2011.

 Another batch of 40 Phase V trains have been ordered from CRRC Nanjing Puzhen, which will replace 30 Kawasaki Phase II trains which will not be refurbished, and the 10 additional trains will be used for enhancing services.
 The first pair of trains (leading + trailer car) entered service in 2020.